Common Sense Media Review

 What's the Story?

-A QUIET PLACE PART II starts by flashing back to the first day of the sound-seeking monster attacks before moving to Day 474, not long after the events of A Quiet Place.
+A QUIET PLACE PART II flashes back to the first day of the sound-seeking monster attacks before moving to Day 474, not long after the events of A Quiet Place.
 Evelyn Abbott (Emily Blunt), her daughter Regan (Millicent Simmonds), son Marcus (Noah Jupe), and new baby must leave the ruined family stronghold in search of new lodgings.
-Regan finds a signal, and they head toward an abandoned industrial building.
-Unfortunately, they walk into a trap, and Marcus' leg is snapped in a bear trap.
-The building's sole occupant, Emmett (Cillian Murphy), tells them to go away and that he can't help them.
-But Regan discovers a song, Bobby Darin's "By the Sea," playing on the radio and realizes that it's a clue -- that there might yet be a safe place to go.
-She secretly heads off by herself to find out more, and Evelyn pleads with Emmett to follow her.
-Meanwhile, Evelyn realizes she needs medical supplies for Marcus and the baby and heads into town.
-The heroes must not only stay silent to avoid the monsters but also look out for a dangerous new breed of subhumans.
+Regan finds a signal, and they head out to locate its origins.
+Stumbling on an industrial building, the family encounters a familiar occupant, Emmett (Cillian Murphy), who initially dismisses them.
+But after Regan discovers a song, Bobby Darin's "By the Sea," playing on the radio, they begin to realize that they may have more options to survive than first imagined.

 Is It Any Good?

-It's not perfect, but this admirable horror sequel -- impeccably, skillfully directed by John Krasinski -- operates with meticulous use of sound and editing.
+It's not perfect, but this admirable horror sequel is impeccably and skillfully directed by John Krasinski, who operates with meticulous use of sound and editing.
 In A Quiet Place Part II, Krasinski briefly appears as Lee in a prologue/flashback, showing the first day of the monster invasion.
 It's a taut sequence, recalling the early scenes of Hitchcock's The Birds by using commonplace things for suspense.
 But the movie, released at the tail end of the COVID-19 pandemic, is even more powerful given its pre-attack images of a community together, hugging, sharing food, and gathering for a ball game.
-Then the story jumps ahead to right after A Quiet Place, where images of masks and a Johnson & Johnson first aid kit feel eerily recognizable.
+Then, the story jumps ahead to right after A Quiet Place, where images of masks and a Johnson & Johnson first aid kit feel eerily recognizable.

-Even if the overall story is somewhat familiar in spots, Krasinski creates beautiful cross-cutting sequences, wherein images rhyme and build upon one another, working in perfect harmony.
-One moment, with two simultaneous gasps for fresh air, is almost intoxicating.
-The soundtrack is focused on sounds -- whistling wind, clanging metal, dripping water, etc. -- turning them into a kind of language all its own.
-Simmonds' Regan, who is deaf (both in real life and in the film) provides opportunities for even more intricate sound design, as the movie shows what her experiences might be like; she's a powerful role model, not only for the Deaf community.
+Even if the overall story is somewhat familiar in spots, Krasinski creates beautiful cross-cutting sequences, with images building upon one another, working in perfect harmony.
+Simmonds' Regan, who is deaf (Simmonds is also deaf in real life) provides opportunities for even more intricate sound design, as the movie shows what her experiences might be like; her staunch bravery makes her a powerful role model.
 It may once have been "just" a horror sequel, but thanks to the timing of its release, A Quiet Place Part II becomes a symbol for returning back to life.

 Talk to Your Kids About ...